 Fielders may occupy any defensive position, regardless of gender, provided overall roster and field requirements have been satisfied.

 All pitches must be underhand, slow, and travel in an arc between six and twelve feet.
 The pitcher must be stationary with at least one foot on the rubber prior to delivering the pitch.
 A pitch not meeting these requirements will be declared illegal with a visual and audible signal from the umpire.
-The batter, however, still hast the option to hit the ball.
-All action will stand if the batter elects to hit the ball.
+The batter, however, still has the option to hit the ball.
+All action will stand if the batter elects to swing at the pitch.

-The strike zone, established by the batter’s normal batting stance, is the area over home plate between the batter’s back shoulder and knees.
+The strike zone, established by the batter’s normal batting stance, is the area over the leading edge of home plate between the batter’s back shoulder and knees.

 There is no bunting or slapping.
 Doing so will result in the batter being called out.